 Commonist Aesthetics is a loose series of articles on commonism as the contemporary afterlife of the idea of communism.
-The contributions by Marina Vishmidt, Mikkel Bolt Rasmussen, Isabell Lorey, Sven Lütticken, Andreas Siekmann, Christoph Brunner & Gerald Raunig, Marc James Léger, Érik Bordeleau and Matteo Pasquinelli will soon be supplemented by new essays from Kerstin Stakemeier and Metahaven among others.
-Later this year, the whole Commonist Aesthetics project will be rounded off by a book publication.
+The contributions by Marina Vishmidt, Mikkel Bolt Rasmussen, Isabell Lorey, Sven Lütticken, Andreas Siekmann, Christoph Brunner & Gerald Raunig, Marc James Léger, Érik Bordeleau, Matteo Pasquinelli, Tom Holert and Geert Lovink will soon be supplemented by a new essay from Jodi Dean.
+Next year, the whole Commonist Aesthetics project will be rounded off by a book publication.